Popups

 The attributes available for use in functions are shown in the **Attributes** section.

-To configure tooltip content:
+**To configure popup content**:

 1. Enter the static text.